OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

 The XML structure contains 3 main sections:

-- Node **roles**: This node describes the possible logical roles used in the system, is used to provide a list and the explanation of the different roles (authorization level).
+- Node **roles**: This node describes the possible logical roles used in the system, is used to provide a list, and the explanation of the different roles (authorization level).
-- Node **services**: This node lists and describes the available services exposed by the system and the associated logical role(s) that can call them.
+- Node **services**: This node lists and describes the available services exposed by the system, and the associated logical role(s) that can call them.
 - Node **services-testing**: This node provides a test payload for each service if the service uses input data other than the one coming from URL or path.

 This is an example of the XML used to represent the authorization: